ionut-gavris/bower-itm-testing-media-queries/README.md

 # README #

 This repository contains a bower module.
-It contains media-query breakpoints for DIVI created by IT-Maniax Team.
+It contains testing media-query breakpoints for Bootstrap created by IT-Maniax Team.

 ***